web-platform-dx/browserslist-config-baseline/README.md

     "extends browserslist-config-baseline"
   ],
   "browserslist-config-baseline": {
-      "targetYear": 2020
+      "baselineYear": 2020
   }
 }
 ```

 > **NOTE**
-> You cannot use the `targetYear` and `widelyAvailableOnDate` options together.
+> You cannot use the `baselineYear` and `widelyAvailableOnDate` options together.
 The `baseline-browser-mapping` module that supplies data to `browserslist-config-baseline` will throw an error.

 ### Target Baseline Widely available on a particular date